Code-Institute-Submissions/milestone-project-135/README.md

 ### User Stories

 **New users:**
-* I am a parent who wants to find ways of introducing netball to my young children.
+* I am a parent who wants to find ways of introducing netball to my young children aged 4 and 6.
 All local clubs in my area provide netball for children from around the age of 9, and so I’m looking to find some inspiration online instead.
 * I am a user who knows nothing about netball, however I am searching for ways to keep my children active and healthy.
 I am interested to learn more about netball and why I would engage my children in netball activities.

 **Returning user:**
 * I am a returning user who previously completed the The Netball Hub’s 'Skills' video with my child.
 I'm keen to find out where I can access more of these as we really enjoyed it and I’d also like to do another netball-related activity with my child.
-* I am a returning user who has already completed the quiz, and followed the video provided, looked at the map and I am now looking for further things to do and ways to find out more information about netball.
+* I am a returning user who has already completed the quiz, and followed the video provided, looked at the different teams on the map and I am now looking for further things to do and ways to find out more information about netball.

 **Business Owner:**
 * I am one of the owners of the business and want to see it succeed.
-I want to see more young children enjoying the many benefits of netball, and I want parents to feel confident enough to introduce it themselves to their children at home.
-I want parents to enjoy the content of the website, possibly sharing it with their children depending on their age, and also to sign up to the newsletter to continue to promote the benefits of netball and ways young children can engage in the sport.
+I want to see more young children enjoying the many benefits of netball, and I want parents and caregivers of young children to feel confident enough to introduce it themselves to children at home.
+I want users to be inspired and encouraged by the content of the website, and also to sign up to the newsletter to continue to promote the benefits of netball and ways young children can engage in the sport.

 ### Strategy plane:

 I started the UX process by creating the User Stories above which helped me work out who the project was aimed at and what I would need to include in the website to satisfy the needs of the users.

-The website should be professional, so that the main messages are clearly communicated, but also interactive, fun and engaging so that the content is appealing too.
-Therefore the website should be user-friendly, providing an easy navigation journey to reach different sections with ease.
+The website should be professional, so that the main messages about the benefits of netball for young children are clearly communicated, but also interactive, fun and engaging too.
+The website should be user-friendly, providing an easy navigation journey to reach different sections with ease.

 **Project goals:**
 * To promote the benefits of playing netball for young children
-* To provide netball-related activities that can be used by parents and care-givers in order to engage and interest children in the sport at home
+* To provide netball-related activities that can be used by parents and caregivers of young children in order to engage and interest children in the sport at home
 * To obtain subscriptions for a newsletter mailing list, increasing the customer database
-* Provide direction to social media links, in order to expand followers and increase brand awareness
+* To provide direction to social media links, in order to expand followers and increase brand awareness
 * To make The Netball Hub seem a reputable company, by creating a professional website, whilst maintaining a fun appeal.

 **Customer goals:**